Star Lines

 I'm working this theme in a story, so I'd like to bug you guys with another poll-type question: what is your favorite gift that someone gave you that was handmade versus store-bought, and why?

-Only on eBay: I've seen some strange listings on eBay but this one is priceless.
+this one is priceless.
 If you really believed that about something, why would you sell it to someone else?
 I'd drop it off a cliff.

 Never Dare Me: I'm going to speak to my romance editor and see if I can get an excerpt from one of the newbie SF authors over at Ace put in the back of my next Jessica Hall romance novel.
 AKA putting my money where my mouth is.